openzipkin/brave/brave/RATIONALE.md

 non-conventional or subtle.

 ## Java conventions
-Brave 4's public namespace is more defensive that the past, using a package accessor design from [OkHttp](https://github.com/square/okhttp).
+Brave 4's public namespace is more defensive than the past, using a package accessor design from [OkHttp](https://github.com/square/okhttp).

 We only expose types public internally or after significant demand.
 This keeps